korningf/aegis-vault/README.md

 Aegis-Vault and Aegis-Agent are an agnostic POSIX secrets-vault and secure-agent.

-Aeggis is a secure secrets vault aka key-store, password=store or password manager.
+Aegis is a secure secrets vault aka key-store, password=store or password manager.

 While there are many UI vase password stores like KeePass KeepassX, KeePassXC, etc.